anushaporeddy030697/student_internship_management/README.md

-we are resolving some issues on database while deploying into remote 3-3-2023 we have sucessfully deployed the data base into remote
+we are resolving some issues on database while deploying into remote 3-3-2023 we have sucessfully deployed the data base into remote 3-14-2023 we are working on the UI part of the project

 </a></p>